What Does a VPN Hide? (And the Things It Can’t Hide)

 5. Give you access to regional content

 Using a VPN isn’t always about privacy and security.
-In some cases, people simply want to access content that wouldn’t normally be available to them.
+Sometimes, people simply want to access content that wouldn’t usually be available to them.

 For example, using Netflix or another streaming service will populate all the content available in your region.
 But what about content that’s available in a different country, such as Australia, Germany, or the U.K.?

-Since several VPNs offer access to many servers around the world, you have the option to pick and choose where you want to connect your device — basically spoofing, or changing, your geo-location.
+Since several VPNs offer access to many servers worldwide, you can pick and choose where you want to connect your device — basically spoofing, or changing, your geo-location.
 You can often open an applicable streaming service and access content from that region of the world.

 What a VPN can’t do